richardcrng/redux-leaves/docs/old/api/bundle.md

 ```

 ### Compound bundling
-You can `bundle` together actions that have already been bundled (a 'compound bundling'):
+You can `bundle` together actions that have already been bundled (a 'bundle bundling'):

 ```js
 import { createStore } from 'redux'